A phlebotomist, who specializes in collecting blood for clinical laboratory analysis, is a critical part of the healthcare team.

-Phlebotomist skills include being responsible and interacting well with patients.
-Additional items on the phlebotomy skills checklist include:
+Phlebotomy skills include being responsible and interacting well with patients, as well as

 - good near vision